burakgiray/webpage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate in the Department of Political Science at the University of Houston.
+I hold a Ph.D. in Political Science at the [University of Houston](https://www.uh.edu/class/political-science/graduate/job-candidates/).
 My main research areas include UN interventions in conflicts, the supply-side, effectiveness and legitimacy of UN peacekeeping operations, and the durability of peace settlements.

 In my dissertation, **UN Peacekeeping Operations: Conflicting Interests and Effectiveness**, I study how divergent interests of troop-providers affect the overall success of UN peacekeeping missions.